 Our educational partners and metrics in the Reflections/Identified Need section of the LCAP continue to indicate the importance of parent and family engagement.
-For 2022-23, the District plans to offer Project Inspire and Parent University assist parents in their role and develop their understanding of the instructional program and how they can help their child(ren) to succeed, therefore additional funds were added to Action 2.4.
+For 2023-24, the District plans to offer Project Inspire and Parent University classes to assist parents in their role and develop their understanding of the instructional program and how they can help their child(ren) to succeed while in school.
 In addition, the District will continue to employ the Parent Engagement Liaisons and District Communication Translator & Interpreter to expand and improve communication with parents, staff, and the community.
-The District will also include a Parent Involvement TOSA, Action 2.10, to lead parent involvement classes and activities in the Parent Center along with the Parent Engagement Liaisons.
-This new action was based on feedback from our Educational Partners.
+The District will continue to work with the Family Resource Center to lead parent involvement classes and activities in the Parent Center along with the Parent Engagement Liaisons.
+Additional funding was added to Action 2.1 to pay for staff salaries and to purchase supplies needed for Kindergarten registration.
+Funding for Action 2.2 also increase due to step and column advancement for staff.
+Some additional funds were also added to Action 2.5 due to price increase for supplies.
+Cene Con Sus Hijos, Action 2.7 was underfunded and funds were included to include a guest speaker to speak to our parents during this event.